Thabish-Kader/Grocery-shopping-web-app/README.md

 ## React, typescript, tailwind project

-This project was created to learn and implement typescript.
+This project was created to learn and implement the fundamentals typescript.
+For this project the Vite web pack is utilized.
+This application allows the user to browse through three different categories of foods such as vegetables ,fruits and dairy.
+If the user clicks on a product that product is automatically added to the cart and stores in firestore.

 ### New Frameworks, Libraries, Packages utilized

 1. Vite
 2. Typescript
 3. Tailwind techniques

+### Skills Acquired
+1 .
+Typescript Fundamentals (interface, props with typescript)
+2. Usage of Vite webpack

 ### Screenshots